 Some beginners copy scripts from the internet without understanding them.
 This leads to errors they can’t fix.

 - Learn basic Lua scripting instead of relying on others’ code.
+That’s the most I can recommend.
+Learn the language!

 Understanding your own code makes you a better developer.